 According to Collins, symptoms don’t differ based on age.
 Though, parents’ reactions to allergic reactions may vary depending on the age of the allergic kid and their experience spotting and reacting to symptoms.

 While some food allergies, like milk, can be outgrown, typically, with a peanut allergy, most patients don’t outgrow it.
 That said, it could change in severity or become milder, per Collins.

 However, according to Lee, “around 20 percent of people outgrow a peanut allergy,” which is statistically just way lower than many allergies, like egg or dairy.
 This can be confusing, so it’s always best to confer with an allergist, as they have a better understanding of you or your child’s medical history.

 Are allergic reactions only a result of ingestion?

 When it comes to what’s going to actually cause the allergy, as we’ve mentioned above, it’s the protein in the peanut.
 So the smell of peanut butter, while extremely powerful, will not cause an allergic reaction.
 Still, Lee says: “with peanut allergy, my biggest concern for food-allergic patients is ingestion.”

-She adds, “Having a severe reaction is usually just going to come from the ingestion of the food.”
+According to Lee, having a severe reaction is usually a result of the ingestion of the food.
 But there are situations that may cause the peanut protein that causes allergic reactions to get into the air, like when you roast or boil peanuts.